Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

     - Some WebView API set has been added.
     - Some properties have been added to TextLabel, TextField, and TextEditor.
   - Common
-    - Support for MacOS has been added.
+    - Support for macOS has been added.
     - Memory management has been optimized.
 - ThorVG
   -  A New vector graphics engine has been introduced.